-Slater Mill offers standing exhibitions in Slater Mill and Wilkinson Mill, designed to interpret factory and machine shop operations.
-At Sylvanus Brown House, an architectural interpretation of 18th century life in Pawtucket, in the home in which Samuel Slater spent his first night in the village.
+Slater Mill Historic Site showcases permanent machinery exhibitions in both Slater and Wilkinson Mills, interpreting 19th through early 20th c. factory and machine shop operations.
+Sylvanus Brown House offers an architectural interpretation of 18th century life in Pawtucket, in the artisan cottage in which Samuel Slater spent his first night in the village.

-Wilkinson Mill’s 16,000 pound waterwheel, and its powering of a functioning machine shop above it – including shafts, gears, lathes, drills, saws, and other machinery used to service Samuel Slater’s mills – is a unique, active exhibition – one of few of its kind in the United States today.
+Wilkinson Mill’s 16,000 pound waterwheel demonstrates waterpower, and the machine shop above shows how it is transferred to a power train, turning shafts, gears, lathes, drills, saws, and other machinery similar to what once serviced the factories.
+The working waterwheel is one of few of its kind in the United States today.

 Come back to this page, and view our Calendar, for updates on Slater Mill exhibitions.